druid-io/druid-io.github.io/druid-powered.md

 OneAPM <http://oneapm.com> is an IT service compmay focusing on Application Performance Management (APM).
 In OneAPM, Druid is used to power clients' interactive queries on performance data collected from their applications in realtime.

+## Optimizely

+Optimizely uses Druid to power the results dashboard for Optimizely Personalization.
+Druid enables Optimizely to provide our customers with in-depth, customizable metrics in real time, allowing them to monitor, test and improve their Personalization campaigns with greater ease and flexibility than before.

 ## Paypal

 The Druid production deployment at PayPal processes a very large volume of data